-Final detailed aspects for the measurement marking will be decided by the Experts prior to Competition.
+Final detailed aspects for the Measurement marking are decided by the Experts prior to Competition.

-The Experts will be deployed for marking purposes as follows:
+The Experts are deployed for marking purposes as follows:

-- Judgement marking total 7 marks

-- Free technique (artistic composition), max.
-2 marks;

-- Design (overall appearance) max 2 marks;

-- The artistic composition will be assessed by all the Experts including Chief Expert and Deputy Chief Expert and an average mark will be calculated.

-- Measurement marking total 93 marks

-- Three Experts for the evaluation which they will do together;

-- One Expert compiles the results;

-- One Expert checks the compilation;
+- Judgement marking total 7 marks - Free technique (artistic composition), maximum 2 marks; - Design (overall appearance) maximum 2 marks; - The artistic composition is assessed by all the Experts including Chief Expert and Deputy Chief Expert and an average mark are calculated. - Measurement marking total 93 marks - Three Experts for the evaluation which they will do together; - One Expert compiles the results; - One Expert checks the compilation;

 - Speed competition, total 2 marks

 - One Expert compiles the results;

 - One Expert checks the compilation;

 - Two Experts checks the reports;

 - All other Experts checks the competition;

 - Colour mixing, total 6 marks

-- Five Experts line the elements according to their quality (as described at section 4.8) whereas at least four Experts have to agree to it;
+- Five Experts line the elements according to their quality whereas at least four Experts have to agree to it;

 - One Expert to compile the results;

 - One Expert to check the compilation;

 - Groups of Experts;

-- The groups of Experts will be put together by the Chief Expert and the Deputy Chief Expert.
+- The groups of Experts are put together by the Chief Expert and the Deputy Chief Expert.
 The groups must consist of both experienced and new Experts;

 - Each Expert in the group assesses every Competitor.

-4.11 PENALTY SYSTEM
+4.11 Penalty system

-- There will be penalties for Competitors who use forbidden material, tools, or machines. - If a Competitor uses a forbidden material, tools, or machine, this must be reported by at least three Experts to the Chief or Deputy Chief Expert in written words on a signed paper sheet.
-If possible, there should be a photograph taken from the forbidden tool, material, or machine. - The penalty for using a forbidden tool, material or machine will be zero marks in the module the tool, material, or machine has been used.
+- There are penalties for Competitors who use forbidden material, tools, or machines. - If a Competitor uses a forbidden material, tool, or machine, this must be reported by at least three (3) Experts to the Chief Expert or Deputy Chief Expert in written words on a signed paper sheet.
+If possible, there should be a photograph taken from the forbidden tool, material, or machine. - The penalty for using a forbidden tool, material, or machine are zero marks in the module the tool, material, or machine has been used.